Why Leadership Training Fails

-In her article, “Why Leadership Development Isn’t Developing Leaders”, author and consultant, Deborah Rowland, shares her perspective and outlines much of the research on why some current leadership development is the opposite of what is needed.
-To paraphrase, she believes that many current leadership programs have a set curriculum and a rational, classroom-based approach.
-They are taken out of their context (i.e., work environment), and they are inspired, engage in activities, and are taught the latest leadership principals.
+In her article for the Harvard Business Review, “Why Leadership Development Isn’t Developing Leaders”, researcher, author, and consultant, Deborah Rowland, shares her research on why some current leadership development is the opposite of what is needed.
+To paraphrase, she believes that many current leadership programs have a set curriculum, and a rational, classroom-based approach.
+The students are taken out of their context (e.g., work environment), and they become inspired, engage in activities, and are taught the latest leadership principals.

 Deborah Rowland offers some solutions: “Study after study, including my own, tells us the qualities that leaders in today’s world need are intuitive, dynamic, collaborative, and grounded in here-and-now emotional intelligence.”